CEDU

-CEDU Educational Services, Inc., known simply as CEDU (pronounced see-doo), was a company founded in 1967 by Mel Wasserman.
+CEDU Educational Services, Inc., known simply as CEDU (pronounced see-doo), was a company founded in 1967 in Palm Springs, California by Mel Wasserman and associated with the birth of the troubled teen industry.
 The company owned and operated several therapeutic boarding schools licensed as group homes, wilderness therapy programs, and behavior modification programs in California and Idaho.
 The company's schools have faced numerous allegations of abuse.
-CEDU originated from Synanon, a group that has been called one of the "most dangerous and violent cults America had ever seen."
+CEDU was purchased by Brown Schools Inc. of Texas, in 1998.
+In 2005, Brown Schools Inc filed for bankruptcy, amid lawsuits and state regulatory crackdowns.

 Origins

-CEDU originates from Synanon, a cult founded in Santa Monica, California in 1958 by Charles E. Dederich.
-According to an account in Santa Monica's Evening Outlook of January 23, 1959 in an article by R. D. Fox, Synanon stands for "Sins Anonymous".
-However, Synanon was incorporated in 1958 as a nonprofit foundation after a person struggling with substance abuse stumbled over the words "seminar" and "symposium", the mostly commonly accepted origin of the word.
+CEDU originates from Synanon, a new religious movement within the Human Potential Movement.
+Founded in Santa Monica, California in 1958 by Charles E. Dederich.
+Mel Wasserman, founder of CEDU, was a former Synanon member.
 According to Maia Szalavitz, author of Help at Any Cost: How the Troubled-Teen Industry Cons Parents and Hurts Kids, "Synanon sold itself as a cure for hardcore heroin addicts who could help each other by 'breaking' new initiates with isolation, humiliation, hard labor, and sleep deprivation."